Aimeedeer/meal-swap/README.md

 a type of meal swap where we each load up our favorite chip and deliver it to the other.

+The garnacha is the most uninteresting wine of this variety I've had in recent memory.

 ### 2021-01-22 Friday